There are so many ways to “bake” a potato besides the traditional oven method! Today I’ll teach you how to make a baked potato in an Instant Pot!

 What kind of potatoes can I use for baked potatoes?

-You can really use any kind of potatoes to make baked potatoes and they all have their benefits and charms.
+You can really use any kind of potatoes to make baked potatoes and they all have their benefits.
 But today we are going to go with a traditional russet potato.
 They have a higher starch content, less moisture and make delicious and fluffy baked potatoes.

 Russet potatoes tend to fall apart rather than keep their shape when good, which in my opinion, is perfect for a side dish.
 Easy to add butter and sour cream and break apart with your fork, they make a simple side dish that is perfect with just about anything.